 According to Mark Zuckerberg, video is the future of the internet.

 At a recent event, he made that clear when he said:

-“The vast majority of content that people consume online [in the near future] will be video.”
+“The vast majority of the content that people consume online [in the near future] will be video.”

 We believe he’s right!

 The future of the internet lies with live video.
-Billions of dollars are being invested in the technology seem to align with our thinking.
-Microsoft, Twitter, Citrix, Salesforce, Apple, LinkedIn, Meerkat, Periscope, Facebook , YouTube—everyone is getting in on live video streaming.
+Billions of dollars are being invested in the technology that seems to align with our thinking.
+Microsoft, Twitter, Citrix, Salesforce, Apple, LinkedIn, Meerkat, Periscope, Facebook, YouTube—everyone is getting in on live video streaming.

 Organizations, and brands – big and small – are beginning to use live video for everything from training sessions to product announcements.
-There’s so many different use cases that it’s hard to keep up:
+There are so many different use cases that it’s hard to keep up:

 - Broadcast news